RickD088/RetroMusicPlayer/README.md

 (GPLv3), which can be found here: [License](LICENSE.md)

+>
 >Please note: We evolved from the original Retro Music player that Mr Hemanths developed,
 >so that can support online music download or music streaming.
 The free musics are provided
 >by the [Jamendo](https://www.jamendo.com/) which we fully appreciated of.
+>
+>What's more?
+We also include a reward system so that users could collect money by watching
+>videos from ads platforms, for free of course. ☺️ Wish you a good one!
+>